980055617/practice-code/README.md

 # practice-code
-This is a repository used for coding practice.
+This is a repository that I used for coding practice on Leetcode or something else.